 - the entrance of the vagina

 - the opening of the tube that drains urine from the bladder (the urethra).

 At the front of the vulva, above the vagina and urethra, is the clitoris.
-This small structure is very sensitive and helps a woman reach sexual climax (orgasm).
+This small structure is very sensitive and helps with sexual response and orgasm.